No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 If My Spouse Lives in Another State or Country, Will This Prevent a Divorce From Going Forward?

-My Spouse and I do Nothing but Fight at Home.
-I Can't get My Spouse to Move out.
-Is There Anything I can do?
+My Spouse and I Do Nothing But Fight at Home.
+I Can't Get My Spouse to Move Out.
+Is There Anything I Can Do?

 Yes.
 The court has the power to award exclusive use of the family home to either spouse.
 Courts will do this on a temporary basis pending the outcome of the case and in a final judgment.